gongwaner/UniformPolygonTriangulation/README.md

 (figure 5: Adaptive Triangulation.
 The red curve represents the isocontour, green points represent minimizers.
 Right: Case Table for Decomposing the Interior Cell into Triangles.)

-Note: This algorithm adds new vertices during triangulation process.
+This algorithm adds new vertices during triangulation process.
+Works for both input polygon without any inner hole(s) and polygon with inner hole(s) and arbitrary shape(convex/concave).

 **Input**
 - A list of ordered(orientation can be either clockwise or counter-clockwise) coplanar points(in vtkVector3d) that form a non-self-intersected polygon.
-The algorithm works for both input polygon without any inner hole(s) and polygon with inner hole(s).
-For polygon with inner hole(s), the inner hole(s) must be in opposite orientation as the outer contour. eg. if a polygon has 2 inner holes, and outer contour is clockwise, then the 2 inner holes must be counter-clockwise.
+- For polygon with inner hole(s), the inner hole(s) must be in opposite orientation as the outer contour. eg. if a polygon has 2 inner holes, and outer contour is clockwise, then the 2 inner holes must be counter-clockwise.